 Finalizing your project

-To finalize your project, click the Submit tab on the left.
+To finalize your project, click the Submit tab on the top.

 You will have the option of which video you want to submit.
 If you recorded a group sync meeting, that video can be submitted.
 Please note that videos will not be available to submit until they have finished processing and only one video can be submitted.
 You can choose as many documents and links as you want to submit as well.
 Click Submit.